GavinBardwell/Group14Project/Report.md

 of the sequence is swapped and then remerged into a larger portion of the sequence.
 Only arrays of size 2^n can be sorted.
 - Sample Sort: Sample sort is a divide-and-conquer algorithm similar to how quicksort partitions its input into two parts at each step revolved around a singluar pivot value, but what makes sample sort unique is that it chooses a large amount of pivot values and partitions the rest of the elements on these pivots and sorts all these partitions.
 - Merge Sort: Merge sort is a divide-and-conquer algorithm that sorts an array by splitting the array into halves until each sub-array contains a single element.
 Each sub-array is then put back together in a sorted order.
-- Radix Sort: Radix sorting is a non-comparative sorting algorithm where numbers are placed into buckets based on singular digits going from least significant to most significant.
+- : ing is a non-comparative sorting algorithm where numbers are placed into buckets based on singular digits going from least significant to most significant.

 ### 2b.
 Pseudocode for each parallel algorithm